creativewave/webpack-parts/README.md

   npm i @cdoublev/webpack-parts
 ```

-`@cdoublev/webpack-parts` can be safely used with Webpack v5 in current NodeJS LTS and latest versions.
+`@cdoublev/webpack-parts` can be safely used with Webpack v5 in current NodeJS versions.

 Some parts depends on (and are documented with) Webpack loaders and plugins that are not automatically installed.